Affiliate links on Android Authority may earn us a commission. Learn more.

 Digital Clock by Panagola is a simple, effective digital clock app.
 It shows you various time elements and you can use a few different time and date formats, colors, and clock faces.
 It doesn’t have an alarm clock function or any fancy stuff like that.
 That said, the app size is a paltry 0.1MB so it’s also the lightest possible solution.
 The app is entirely free with no in-app purchases or ads as well.

-Digital Clock Widget Xperia
+Digital Clock and Weather Widget

 Price: Free / $1.14

 Clock widgets are hard to find these days.
-However, Digital Clock Widget by Lazar Dimitrov is current and decent.
+However, Digital Clock and Weather Widget by Lazar Dimitrov is current and decent.
 It’s a simple clock widget for your home screen.
 It shows the time, date, battery, and an extremely brief overview of the weather.
 The widgets are lightly customizable and come in a variety of sizes.
 It should fit most home screens and themes.
 It has the word Xperia in its name.
 However, it worked on all of our test devices just fine and none of them are Sony devices.
 This is definitely one of the better clock apps.

 Google Clock is probably the most stable of the clock apps.
 It can do all the basic stuff you’d expect out of a clock app.
 It includes a stopwatch, timer, clock, and alarm.
 The alarms are easy enough to set.
 The stopwatch and timers are both very easy to use.
 The app also has Material Design.
 That means it look and works delightfully.
 There is also Android Wear support as well as a World Clock feature.
 There aren’t a ton of features.
 However, it helps keep the app feeling lightweight.
 It’s a good choice for those who just need a simple clock app.